tristanls/read-through-s3-memory-cache/README.md

   * `["AccessDenied", "NoSuchKey"]`

-Default S3 error codes to treat as "not found" (`AccessDenied` can occur of the object does not exist but the caller has no `s3:ListBucket` permission).
+Default S3 error codes to treat as "not found" (`AccessDenied` can occur if the object does not exist but the caller has no `s3:ListBucket` permission).

 #### new Cache(config)